-ES 4.1 Proposed Management Action #1: Well Registration and Reporting Ordinance information was provided for the Tri-Valley Management Area.
-The ordinance will contain procedures, timing, reporting frequency, and methods to register a well and submit needed information which will be reviewed for quality control and entered in the OVGA database.
-The OVGA shall determine the timing of when to consider an ordinance following adoption of the GSP; however, this program will be necessary to complete and maintain a current database of pumping locations and amounts.
+OVGA shall determine the timing of when to consider an ordinance following adoption of the GSP; however, this program will be necessary to complete and maintain a current database of pumping locations and amounts.
 Expected benefits of this management action will be a more accurate and complete database and ready access to groundwater information to all beneficial users in the Basin.
-If it becomes necessary for the OVGA to regulate pumping amounts or well spacing to prevent well interference or other undesirable results, a more complete registration of non-de minimus pumpers is necessary.
+If it becomes necessary for the OVGA to regulate pumping amounts or well spacing to prevent well interference or other undesirable results, a more complete registration of non-de minimis pumpers is necessary.
 The ordinance would be exempt from environmental regulations or permitting, and consideration by the OVGA will adhere to all public noticing and review requirements.
 The low cost of this of this project (\$14,370) reflects the nearly complete extraction dataset for the majority of the Basin already obtained by the OVGA.